Visit Blandford Forum a Georgian riverside market town

-Located on the banks of the River Stour, Blandford Forum is the most complete, small Georgian town in England and is located in the north of Dorset.
+Located on the banks of the River Stour, Blandford Forum is the most complete, small Georgian town in England.

 In the early 18th century, fires decimated much of the town, but it was largely rebuilt and is a wonderful example of Georgian architecture.